Tomshiii/ahk/README.md

 A lot of the code in the earliest versions of my scripts was either inspired by, or taken from [Taran (previous editor for LTT)](https://github.com/TaranVH/).
 His videos on ahk got me into fiddling around with it myself so many thanks.
 These scripts were then further elaborated on, transformed into `ahk v2.0` compliant scripts and now mostly contains my own tinkerings.
 Any scripts directly from Taran are labeled as such down below in the Explanation section (do note though that I have personally gone through them to make them function in `ahk v2.0`).

-> A lot of the development for this repo happens in the [dev](https://github.com/Tomshiii/ahk/tree/dev) branch before making its way into a release.
-I recommend checking out any changes over there in case of important fixes but do be aware that branch is in active development and any amount of bugs/issues may still be present as I continue to iron things out.
+> *A lot* of the development for this repo happens in the [dev](https://github.com/Tomshiii/ahk/tree/dev) branch before making its way into a release and these changes can remain over there for months at a time.
+I recommend checking out any [changes](https://github.com/Tomshiii/ahk/blob/dev/changelog.md) over there in case of important fixes ***but*** do be aware that the dev branch **is** in active development and any amount of bugs/issues may still be present as I continue to iron things out.

 ***

 <div align="center">

-## Keep up to date:
+### ⚠️ Keep up to date ⚠️
 [Known issues](https://github.com/users/Tomshiii/projects/2) and [desired upcoming features](https://github.com/users/Tomshiii/projects/1) can be tracked from the [Projects](https://github.com/Tomshiii/ahk/projects?query=is%3Aopen) page.
 </div>